Mehlville School District: Margaret Buerkle Middle School

 Margaret Buerkle Middle School opened in the fall of 1975.
 The school is located in Mehlville, and is named after former teacher and administrator Margaret Buerkle.
-637 attend MBMS, originating from 3 elementary schools.
+637 students attend MBMS, originating from 3 different elementary schools.
 The school's mascot is the Bobcat and it feeds into Mehlville High School.

 Oakville Middle School

 Oakville Middle School opened in 1962 and shares a campus with Wohlwend Elementary.
-About 700 students attend the school, originating from 3 elementary schools.
-The school's mascot is the Spartan and alumni move on to Oakville High School.
+About 700 students attend the school, originating from 3 different elementary schools.
+The school's mascot is the Spartan, and the school feeds until Oakville High School.
+Currently, Oakville Middle's eight grade academy is closed because not enough students signed up.

 Washington Middle School

 Washington Middle School, located in Concord, opened in 1951.
 It is the oldest middle school in the district and shares a campus with Trautwein Elementary.
-458 students are currently enrolled, originating from 2 elementary schools, making Washington the smallest of the four middle schools.
-Their mascot is the Eagle.
-A majority of WMS alumni will move on to Mehlville High School, although some usually transfer and attend Oakville High School.
+458 students are currently enrolled, originating from 2 elementary schools, making Washington the smallest of the four middle schools in terms of student population.
+Their mascot is the Eagle, and the school feeds into Mehlville High School.